 - Always buy tickets online.
 Although there might not be huge lines at the entrance in winter, you might get a discounted fare when purchasing it online.

 - Some of these venues offer FREE entrances on certain days, such as the first Monday or Sunday of the month, or have open days throughout the year.
 Learn more here.

 When wandering through the streets, hop in one of the cafes in Barcelona for delicious tapas or hot chocolate to warm up during the sightseeing.
 If you are a sweets person, don’t forget to try traditional Turron (nougat) or Polvoron (crumbly shortbread).

 And if the weather gets cold, visit the revived ancient Roman bath located right next to El Born Market.
 Aire de Barcelona offers hot baths of different temperatures in a candlelit room along with other services like a relaxing massage, red wine bath, and candle oil experience, to name just a few.

-Other winter activities in Barcelona including visiting the Christmas market, ice skating at one of the many rinks, and attending a Three Kings Parade on January 6.
+Other winter activities in Barcelona include visiting the Christmas market, ice skating at one of the many rinks, and attending a Three Kings Parade on January 6.

-Moreover, pay a visit to one of the many Christmas trees scattered throughout the city, especially the one at Puerta del Sol.
-And if you wish to have a relaxing winter walk, visit Madrid’s parks, however, El Retiro Park is exceptionally beautiful during this time of the year.
+Moreover, pay a visit to one of the many Christmas trees scattered throughout the city, especially Puerta del Sol.
+And if you wish to have a relaxing winter walk, visit Madrid’s parks; however, El Retiro Park is wonderful during this time of the year.

 Zaragoza is one of the most underrated cities in Spain.
 Indeed, the capital of Aragon has so much to offer.
 Due to its location between Barcelona and Madrid, it’s a great stopover option if you plan on doing a roundtrip.